Generative AI and Sales Productivity: Field Experiments in Online Retail: Study Setting, Experimental Design, and Data

-\paragraph{Search Query Refinement:} The experiment comprised three sub-experiments, each targeting consumers using different languages: Arabic, Japanese, and Polish.
+\paragraph{Search Query Refinement} The experiment comprised three sub-experiments, each targeting consumers using different languages: Arabic, Japanese, and Polish.
 These languages were chosen because they are less commonly used on the platform and have historically been underserved by the platform’s traditional translation of search queries.\footnote{On our focal platform, the search algorithm initially translates multilingual queries into English to facilitate matching with product and seller information stored in English.} The sub-experiments were launched at different points between May and June 2024, each lasting nine days.
 During each period, a random subset of consumers conducting searches was assigned to the experiment.
-These consumers were then randomly divided into two groups, yielding a total sample of approximately 2 million consumers across all sub-experiments.
+These consumers were randomly divided into two groups, yielding a total sample of approximately 2 million consumers across all sub-experiments.
 In the control group, consumer search queries were subject only to basic translation without semantic comprehension.
 In the treatment group, GenAI was deployed to translate queries by comprehending their underlying intent and refining them to improve semantic accuracy and clarity.
-The enhancement is expected to reduce search friction in the treatment group, as it can improve consumers' demand expression and facilitate the search engine to present products more closely aligned with their needs.